Concatenated Matrix SVD: Compression Bounds, Incremental Approximation, and Error-Constrained Clustering: Evaluation

 \paragraph{Clustering results.}

-We evaluate three clustering algorithms: (i) \textbf{max-norm clustering}, derived from the Weyl-type upper bound (Theorem~\ref{thm:weyl-upper-bound}); see Appendix~\ref{appendix:algo1}; (ii) \textbf{residual-based clustering}, evaluated with two sorting strategies: norm-descending and residual-ascending, based on Theorem~\ref{thm:global-incremental-lower-bound} (see Appendix~\ref{appendix:algo2}); (iii) \textbf{approximate incremental clustering}, also evaluated with both sorting strategies, derived from Corollary~\ref{cor:plugin-error} (see Appendix~\ref{appendix:algo3}).
-All algorithms depend on a target relative reconstruction error and a target approximation rank.
-Max-norm and residual-based clustering provide strict guarantees that the reconstruction error does not exceed the specified threshold, whereas the approximate algorithm trades guarantees for tighter empirical bounds.

-Table~\ref{tab:compression-transposed} reports compression ratios and worst-case clustering wall times across all datasets.
+Table~\ref{tab:compression-transposed} reports compression ratios and worst-case wall-clock times for the clustering stage only, excluding the cost of the final low-rank decompositions, across all datasets.
 Entries marked with \(*\) indicate failure to achieve compression, defined as the inability to form clusters larger than individual blocks, resulting in compression ratios close to one.
 This behavior is not caused by numerical instability, but arises when conservative error bounds prevent aggregation of blocks into shared low-rank subspaces.

 The results reveal a clear trade-off between computational efficiency, compression performance, and theoretical guarantees.
 Max-norm clustering is consistently the fastest method, but yields conservative clustering due to loose worst-case bounds, limiting achievable compression.
 Residual-based clustering enforces strict reconstruction guarantees and produces stable results when feasible, but incurs several orders of magnitude higher runtime.
 Approximate incremental clustering achieves the highest compression, while remaining substantially faster than exact residual-based methods.